vsdip/rvmyth_avsddac_interface/README.md

 --> Now, simulate the generated netlist in `iverilog` & `gtkwave` to compare the pre - synthesis and post- synthesis simulations.

-For that you'd need to create a verilog code for gate level simulation that would include the synthesized netlist verilog file obtained from yosys.
+For that you'd need to create a verilog code for gate level simulation that must include the synthesized netlist verilog file obtained from yosys.
 The files necessary for pre and post synthesis can be found here.

 *Both pre-synth and post-synth simulations must give out the same output.*